Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Session ID
      - A unique identifier for a single user session.
-If the content provider's web-site does not assign and capture a unique identifier to each user session, then a surrogate session ID can be generated using the browser user-agent, the user's IP address and a one hour time slice (see :numref:`processing` for details).
+If the report provider's web-site does not assign and capture a unique identifier to each user session, then a surrogate session ID can be generated using the browser user-agent, the user's IP address and a one hour time slice (see :numref:`processing` for details).
 The Session ID is used for double-click filtering and computing Unique_Item and Unique_Title metrics.
      -

    * - Sites